javaplus/MadScientist/lessons/assembly/code_install.md

 ### Use Thonny to load files to pico

-Once you have the repo cloned, open Thonny and navigate to View -> Files.
+Once you have the repo cloned, open Thonny and if you don't have the files tab already opened, navigate to View -> Files.

 This will open a navigation pane where you can select files to transfer.